-The following tables quantify the potential payments and benefits upon termination or a Change of Control of the Company for each of the named executive officers, assuming the named executive officer's employment terminated on September 30, 2007, given the named executive officer's compensation and service level as of that date and, if applicable, based on the Company's closing stock price of \$53.22 on that date.
+The following tables quantify the potential payments and benefits upon termination or a Change of Control of the Company for each of the named executive officers, assuming the named executive officer's employment terminated on September 30, 2008, given the named executive officer's compensation and service level as of that date and, if applicable, based on the Company's closing stock price of \$40.79 on that date.
 Other assumptions made with respect to specific payments or benefits are set forth in applicable footnotes to the tables.
 Due to the number of factors that affect the nature and amount of any payments or benefits provided upon a termination or Change of Control, including, but not limited to, the date of any such event, the Company's stock price and the named executive officer's age, any actual amounts paid or distributed may be different.
-See "Description of W. W. Withers Retirement Agreements" above for a description of the Mr. Withers' retirement arrangements.
 None of the payments set forth below will be grossed-up for taxes.